Milne Bay

-Milne Bay is a large bay in Milne Bay Province, south-eastern Papua New Guinea.
+Milne Bay is a large bay in Milne Bay Province, south-easternmost Papua New Guinea.
 More than 35 km long and over 15 km wide, Milne Bay is a sheltered deep-water harbor accessible via Ward Hunt Strait.
 It is surrounded by the heavily wooded Stirling Range to the north and south, and on the northern shore, a narrow coastal strip, soggy with sago and mangrove swamps.
 The bay is named after Sir Alexander Milne.